 Find Heel Spur Relief in Powder Springs, GA

 Retrocalcaneal heel spurs are bony growths that grow in your foot, below the back of your heel.
+While spur size differs, some patients experience as much as half an inch of extra bone growth.
+(Though much of that will only be visible on x-rays, which we have in our office in the Lost Mountain neighborhood.)
 But why does that extra bone grow?
 And what heel spur symptoms can you expect if it does?
 This post will review the causes and symptoms of heel spurs, plus how you can find pain relief from our podiatrist in Powder Springs, GA.

 Heel Spurs and Heel Pain

 When you develop a retrocalcaneal heel spur, it forms at the meeting point between your heel bone and plantar fascia.
 Now, many people with plantar fasciitis also develop heel spurs.
-And that’s because when you put too much pressure on your feet and tendons, that can trigger both conditions.
+And that’s because when you put too much pressure on your feet and tendons, that can trigger both spur growth and inflammation in your plantar fascia.
+Now, there's often a link between plantar fasciitis and heel spur develpment.
 But that doesn’t mean that the heel pain of plantar fasciitis is a symptom of your heel spur.
 Because, in reality, these are two separate conditions.

 What is Plantar Fasciitis?

 Plantar fasciitis is a condition describing painful inflammation in your plantar fascia.
-(That’s the band of connective tissue running along the bottom of your foot.)
-Plantar fasciitis develops when you overstretch or tear the ligament, leaving you with heel pain.
+(That’s the band of connective tissue running along the bottom of your foot, from your heel to its midpoint.)
+You develop this condition when you strain, overstretch or tear the ligament, leaving you with heel pain.
+Typically, with this condition, your heel pain is worst first thing in the morning, right when you get out of bed.
+Initially, your pain will get better as you start to move.
+But, without treatment, plantar fasciitis pain can become a chronic problem.

 In contrast, your body forms heel spurs as a response to pressure.
-But not everyone with heel spurs experiences pain or other symptoms.
-In reality, the only heel spur symptoms you’re likely to experience is pain when a large bone growth rubs against your shoes.
+Now, that pressure could come from overstretched plantar fascia.
+Or, it could come from an injury, or even a major change in the way you walk.
+However, unlike people with plantar fasciitis, not everyone with heel spurs experiences pain or other symptoms.
+In reality, you're only likely to experience pain or other heel spur symptoms when a large bony growth begins to rub against your shoes.

 Why Do Heel Spurs Form?
-Preventing Heel Spur Symptomsperson holding foot with heel pain
+Preventing Heel Spur Symptoms

-Your body may form heel spurs in response pressure.
-Now, that pressure may come from your shoes, the way your body is constructed, or even from changing your gait.
+Your body may form heel spurs in response to pressure.
+And, as we mentioned, that pressure could come from a variety of sources.
+For some patients, the pressure may come from your shoes, the way your body is constructed, or even from changing the way you walk, whether due to injury or because you want to try improving your running technique.
 In some cases, a bone spur forms after an injury, like a tear in the cartilage that covers your heel bone (called articular cartilage.)
+Or it could form after you damage muscles or tendons in your feet.

 Diagnosing and Treating Heel Spurs in Powder Springs, GA

 As with so many foot conditions, it’s easier to resolve your heel spur symptoms if you come in at the first sign of trouble.
 So if you’ve noticed a small bump forming at the back of your heel, schedule an immediate appointment with Dr. Alvin Cowans.
-He can diagnose and treat your heel spurs, to prevent pain from interfering with your daily activities.
+He can diagnose the cause of your spurs and treat any existing symptoms.
+In many cases, this will prevent pain from interfering with your daily activities, and keep a small spur from growing large and cumbersome.